 Raelin blends decades of industry and academic experience to lead, teach, and inspire the next generation of human-computer interaction innovators.

-Raelin Sawka Musuraca is an educator, researcher, and community builder whose career spans more than three decades at the intersection of human-centered research, design, and strategy.
+Raelin Sawka Musuraca is an educator, researcher, and community builder whose career spans more than three decades at the intersection of human-centered design, product strategy, and organizational decision-making.
 She currently serves as Associate Teaching Professor and Director of the Master of Human-Computer Interaction (MHCI) program at Carnegie Mellon University’s Human-Computer Interaction Institute (HCII).
-Her academic work is guided by the belief that students should not only master rigorous research methods, but also cultivate critical thinking, empathy, and the ability to translate user insights into business value.

 At Carnegie Mellon, Raelin is also deeply involved in institutional and programmatic leadership.
-She drives curriculum planning, supports partnerships with industry via initiatives like ENAiBLE, and plays a vital mentoring role within HCII.
-In recognition of her dedication to teaching and curriculum innovation, she has been awarded honors such as the Joel and Ruth Spira Teaching Award and a Wimmer Faculty Fellowship.
+In addition to directing the MHCI program, she leads curriculum planning and assessment initiatives, supports industry partnerships through efforts such as ENAiBLE, and mentors students and faculty across the HCII community.
+In recognition of her contributions to teaching and curriculum innovation, she has received honors including the Joel and Ruth Spira Teaching Award and a Wimmer Faculty Fellowship.

 A picture of students before a projected sign that states CMU XHacks: Reimagining human connection in the digital age.